elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    This content outlines the structure of a multiple-choice question in an exam format, detailing the components such as the stem, options, and additional exam conditions.
+    The structure of a multiple choice question in an exam format includes a stem, options, and guidelines for student conduct, designed to assess knowledge effectively.
   page_keywords: >-
-    multiple choice, exam format, MCQ structure, question stem, answer options, correct answer, distractors, assessment, identification verification, closed-book exam
+    multiple choice question, MCQ, exam format, stem, options, correct answer, distractors, closed-book conditions, identification requirements, allowed items, assessment, knowledge evaluation
 author: QuickTakes
 question: >-
     What is the structure of a multiple choice question in an exam format?